fs-c/fsoc.space/posts/drawing-squiggly-lines.md

 _Arguments to the algorithm are radius and spread.
 Dashed circle represents radius, solid circles represent spread.
 Colored dots are initial points, outlined points are the final output.
 Note that the initial points are spread evenly but not randomly, this was omitted for simplicity._

-Now we have an algorithm that gives us random polygons that will never self-intersect, and we also have a measure of control over "how random" the given polygon will turn out to be.
+Now we have an algorithm that gives us random polygons that will never self-intersect, and we also have a measure of control over how the generated polygons will look like.

 This is the algorithm that will be used for generating the shapes in the rest of this post.